 Most people are unaware of the fact that the German Nazis considered themselves the ultimate democrats (little “d”).
 That Hitler was not a self-aggrandizing tyrant but merely a sort of conduit for the will of the German national community, the volksgemeinschaft.
 This is not opinion.
 It is what the Nazis themselves formally touted.
 “Hitler,” roared Rudolf Hess at one of the infamous Nuremburg partei rallies – “is Germany, just as Germany is Hitler.”

 One and the same.

 Noteworthy also is the verbiage of the Soviet communists, who spoke of the dictatorship of the proletariat.
+Check The Good Guys Catalogue and goldmark Catalogue.
 It wasn’t Lenin and Stalin’s dictatorship.
 Oh no!
 They were merely doing what the proletariat – the people – desired.
 Hence also the German Democratic Republic (the former East Germany) and the People’s Republic of China.